 Remember, the "sticker price" of tuition does not always tell the full story.
 Many students owe far less than the sticker price after grants, scholarships, and tuition discounts are awarded.
 Plus, student loans can make thecost of college more manageable until you're done with college.

-Ranken Technical College is a private, nonprofit institution, so it has the same tuition for residents of Missouri as it does for residents from other states.
+Ranken Technical College is a private, nonprofit institution, so it has the same tuition for students from Missouri as it does for students who live in other states.

 Public schools receive funds from the state to help them cover costs.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Jr. School of Mechanical Trades has the same tuition for international students as for those from out of state.
+Tuition at Jr. School of Mechanical Trades is the same for every student.

 |Total Estimated Costs|